mike-shields-dev/e-commerce/README.md

 It makes the codebase more modular, enabling state and business logic reuse across all of the UI components no matter how nested these components were, reducing the need for prop-drilling.

-The use of reducers also encourages immutable state updates by updating state object by copying.
-This helps to ensure that state remains consistent and a reliable single source of truth, reducing the likelihood of side effects and unintentional bugs that can happen as a result of direct state mutation.
+The use of reducers also promotes immutable state updates by updating state objects through copying and replacing.
+This helps to ensure that state remains consistent between updates and a reliable single source of truth, reducing the likelihood of side effects and unintentional bugs that can happen as a result of direct state mutation.

 ### Serverless Functions